By David Shepardson and Ana Isabel Martinez

-Vehicles within the cap that fail to comply with the new, tougher content rules would be subject to a 2.5 percent tariff, the sources said.
+Vehicles within the cap which fail to comply with the new, tougher content rules would pay a 2.5 percent tariff, the sources said.

-In 2017, nearly 1.8 million cars and SUVs were exported from Mexico to the United States.
+In 2017, nearly 1.8 million cars and SUVs were exported to the United States from Mexico.

 The sources did not want to be identified because the details of the agreement have not been officially released.

 U.S. officials have said the agreement is aimed at pulling more auto-industry jobs into the United States and Mexico.
-Terms of the deal are not final, and could change depending on the outcome of negotiations between the United States and Canada, as well as other factors.
+Terms of the deal are not final, and could change depending on the outcome of negotiations between the United States and Canada, and other factors.